 - 26/03/16: I combined three ideas—80/20, Parkinson’s Law and minimum effective dose—to create a daily standard for myself.
 Shorthand, it looks like: Br / Re / Wr / Mo / Pl.
 Breathe, read, write, move and play.

-- Sometime in 2019: a sixth element was added: speak.
+- Sometime in 2019: a sixth element was added: “speak”.
 Its meaning was first relationship focused—talking to my friends and family.
-But it also included my attempts to pick up some rudimentary French.
+But it also included attempts to pick up some rudimentary French.

 “In living systems the whole generates the parts.
 The parts do not exist a priori.
 In each step of this process we can see that both wholes and parts come from existing wholes.
 They are not constructed in the usual sense—they are not manufactured.
 They are synthesized via an unbroken chain of wholes, extending back to the beginning.”

-I also began Status of the Wholes 2019 by describing a samaya bond.
-I learned of samaya bonds in Pema Chodron’s When Things Fall Apart.
+A while ago, I learned of samaya bonds from Pema Chodron’s When Things Fall Apart.
 It is a sacred vow, an unconditional commitment that a teacher and a student make to one another.

 “If the student accepts and trusts the teacher completely and the teacher accepts the student, they can enter into the unconditional relationship called samaya.
 The teacher will never give up on the student no matter how mixed up he or she might be, and the student will also never leave the teacher, no matter what.”